 This book was written not from the perspective of an FBI manager in Washington, D.C. but rather from the trenches in the field where I purposely spent twenty-five years working and later instructing in the area of counterintelligence and counterterrorism.
 My intention is to help the reader clearly understand what is at the core of every terrorist, here or abroad, having had the opportunity to personally analyze, investigate, interview, and arrest terrorists.
+It is also my purpose to share with the reader the most effective ways to interview the terrorist once captured, because this remains a weak point with many agencies that have never previously worked terrorism cases.

 This is an attempt to distill a vast amount of information about what terrorists have in common and how they can be identified.
-It is also an attempt to simplify a slippery and complex issue which obviously has current and long-term implications.
-It is presented herein, unabridged, exactly as it has been taught to FBI Special Agents at the FBI Academy in Quantico, Virginia as well as members of the Intelligence Community.
+It is also an attempt to simplify a slippery and complex issue that obviously has current and long-term implications.
+It is presented herein, unabridged, exactly as it has been taught to FBI Special Agents at the FBI Academy in Quantico, Virginia as well as members of the Intelligence Community to help with the investigations, identification, and interrogation of terrorists.